-AI in Executive Search is the Baseline
+AI in Executive Search is the Standard

 Artificial Intelligence in executive search, by now, is a given.
 Siri.
 Alexa.
 Facebook.
 LinkedIn.
 Tesla.
 If you can name it, talk to it, search it, or drive it — AI is your co-pilot.
 Yes, it is omnipresent in business.
+If you’re not harnessing AI in executive search workflows, then you’re not keeping up.

-The software we use and the social networks we leverage are infused with the latest machine learning and AI algorithms.
-In executive search, companies and search firms regularly harness its power.
-As a result, AI is no longer a point of difference — not when virtually everyone is using it.
-Consequently, AI doesn’t offer search firms or corporate recruiters a competitive advantage in executive recruiting.
+AI is no longer a point of difference — not when virtually everyone is using it or should be.
+Consequently, AI doesn’t offer search firms or corporate recruiters a unique competitive advantage in executive recruiting.
 In many ways, executive search is “same as it ever was”.
 “Once in a Lifetime” by the Talking Heads pretty much nailed it.

 The Talking Heads